-Counties Carlow, Kilkenny, Waterford and Wexford, as well as the southern part of County Tipperary are included in this regional area.
+Counties Carlow, Kilkenny, Waterford and Wexford, are included in this regional area.
 Although it has a strong urban structure, much of this area is rural in character and includes some of Ireland's most productive agricultural land.

-A Metropolitan Area Strategic Plan (MASP) willbe-has been prepared for the Waterford Metropolitan area through the Regional Spatial and Economic Strategy process.
+A Metropolitan Area Strategic Plan (MASP) has been prepared for the Waterford Metropolitan area through the Regional Spatial and Economic Strategy process.
 Strategically located between Cork and Dublin, with a network of large towns, the south-east has capacity for improved growth, but has not had a focus sufficient in scale to drive the sustained development of the region as a whole.